Quansight-Labs/free-threaded-compatibility/docs/documentation-principles.md

 Good: All docs for different types follow same structure.

-### 6. Document Critical Issues
+### 6. Document Common Pitfalls

-Even if something is a bug or incomplete work, document it if it's likely to cause serious problems.
+Document scenarios that are likely to cause serious problems.
 Users need to know about critical issues to avoid crashes, data corruption, or security problems.

 - Document known issues that cause crashes or data corruption
 - Warn about common pitfalls leading to subtle bugs
 - Provide workarounds when available
 - Link to issue tracker for status
-- Remove or update warnings once resolved
+- Remove or update warnings once/if resolved

 ### 7. Provide Actionable Guidance